-Think about it.
-"Shoot for the edit".
-It’s the simple premise of having your goal in mind and knowing the outcomes you want to produce.
-For the cameraman, he or she should shoot footage that gives the editor flexibility to tell the story from a variety of angles.
-The cameraman most understand the objectives of post-production in order to meet the needs of the overall project.
+"Shooting for the edit" is the simple premise of having a goal in mind and knowing the outcome you want to produce.
+A cameraman, for example, would shoot footage that provides flexibility for the editor to tell the story from a variety of angles.
+The cameraman must understand the objectives of post-production to meet the needs of the overall project.

-The same applies in Human Resources and employee background screening.
-HR professionals are faced with a long list of available screening tools (employment verification, education verification, criminal records, driving records, drug testing and more).
-However it’s important to understand that not all background checks and verifications apply to every position.
+The same applies to human resources and employee background screening.
+HR professionals are faced with a long list of available screening tools (employment verification, education verification, criminal records, driving records, drug testing, etc.).
+However, it’s important to understand that not all background checks and verifications are necessary for every job function.
 Outlining objectives for the screening and qualification will go a long way in deciding which background checks are best for each position.
-It is also important to use a decision matrix in the screening process (as recommended by the EEOC), like this one:

 How to Screen for the Position:

-- Post cash receipts and performs deposit / scan functions: Includes Payments to Business (PB) and Payments to Clients (PC).
+- Post cash receipts and performs deposit/scan functions such as Payments to Business (PB) and Payments to Clients (PC).

-- Manage and perform on a timely basis, the accounts receivable functions for the Company.
-This includes but is not limited to: Monitoring outstanding payments via aging/roll rate and contacting clients for payment.
-Escalating to higher when necessary.
+- Manage and perform the accounts receivable functions for the Company on a timely basis, including but not limited to monitoring outstanding payments via aging/roll rate and contacting clients for payment.
+Escalating when necessary.

-- Reconciles operating system with Cash sheet and Invoices to ensure all systems in balance.
+- Reconcile Cash sheet and Invoices to ensure all systems are in balance.

 Screening for this position:

-Because the core job functionality for this position would require the employee to have direct access to company cash, payment processing and bank account information, the following is recommended:
+Because the core job functions for this position would require the employee to have direct access to company cash, payment processing, and bank account information, the following background checks are recommended: